MiddleSchoolStudent/BotBrowser/README.md

   --bot-profile="/path/to/chrome136_win11_x64.enc"
 ```

 > Use `--user-data-dir` with a unique temporary folder to avoid conflicts with any running Chromium instances.
 It ensures BotBrowser launches cleanly without interfering with your normal browser profiles.
+> Use `--proxy-server`, `--proxy-username`, `--proxy-password` to connect to a proxy server, we support http, https, socks5 protocol.

 #### 2. [Playwright](demo/playwright) / [Puppeteer](demo/puppeteer) Demos